-When nighttime rolls around, we all have our go-to rituals, whether it be cozying-up with a great book, watching TV, or—in our case—reaching for the best nighttime skin care products.
-Are you really surprised?
-A thorough nighttime skin care routine is important for many reasons, one of the most important being that as we are enjoying deep sleep, our skin is working to repair and renew itself.
-By following a routine and applying nighttime skin care products to target our key concerns before catching some Zzz’s, we can help set our skin up for success.
+When nighttime rolls around, we all have our go-to rituals, whether it be cozying up with a great book, watching TV, or in our case, reaching for our favorite nighttime skin-care products.
+As you enjoy your beauty sleep, your skin works to repair and renew itself, and by applying skin-care products to target your key concerns before catching those Zzz’s you set your skin up for success.

-By now, you’ve probably heard all about the popular K-beauty ritual,.
-The double-cleansing method is a great practice to incorporate into your nighttime skin care routine to help ensure that all of the day’s dirt and makeup have been effectively removed from skin’s surface.
+You’ve probably heard about the popular K-beauty ritual of double-cleansing.
+This face-washing method is a great practice to incorporate into your nighttime skin-care routine to help ensure that all dirt, makeup and impurities have been removed from the skin’s surface.

 “In the evening, it’s all about removing the day’s makeup and dirt from your face,” Dr. Engelman explains.
 To do so, she follows a double-cleansing ritual every night.
-“Step one involves removing the day's cream, makeup, and dirt with a nutrient-rich towelette,” she says.
-Makeup-removing towelettes are an easy, fuss-free way to remove impurities on the surface of the skin in a pinch.
-(Psst—Need a makeup remover wipe rec?
-We share our favorite drugstore makeup remover wipes, here.)
+“Step one involves removing the day's cream, makeup and dirt with a nutrient-rich towelette,” she says.
+Makeup-removing wipes are an easy, no-fuss way to remove impurities on the surface of the skin in a pinch.
+We love the Garnier SkinActive Makeup Remover Micellar Cleansing Wipes, which make skin feel instantly refreshed.

-Step two?
-Cleansing with a liquid cleanser.
-“Next, help draw out excess sebum and additional impurities using a gentle oil cleanser and lukewarm water,” Dr. Engelman says.
+Step two involves cleansing with a liquid formula.
+“Next, help draw out excess sebum and additional impurities by using a gentle oil cleanser and lukewarm water,” Dr. Engelman advises.
 Why oil, you ask?
-Most oil cleansers can gently and effectively melt away impurities like makeup and excess sebum without drying out your skin.
+Most oil cleansers can gently melt away impurities like makeup without drying out your skin.

-After double cleansing, if her skin is feeling dull, Dr. Engelman reaches for a gentle exfoliating cleanser.
-“The complexion looks radiant when it’s smooth enough to reflect light,” she explains, “But when dead cells pile up, those layers can diffuse that light and thus make the skin appear dull.”
-Exfoliating regularly can help buff away dead skin cells to promote a glowing, smooth complexion.
+After double cleansing, Dr. Engelman reaches for a gentle exfoliator when her skin is feeling dull.
+“The complexion looks radiant when it’s smooth enough to reflect light,” she explains, “But when dead surface cells pile up, those layers can diffuse that light and make the skin appear dull.”
+Exfoliating regularly (two to three times per week is sufficient) can help buff away dead skin cells to promote a glowing, smooth complexion.

-Editor’s note: If you have sensitive skin, be sure to reach for an exfoliating formula that is suitable for your skin type.
-When in doubt, talk to your dermatologist or a skin care specialist.
+Editor’s note: If you have sensitive skin, be sure to choose an exfoliating formula that is suitable for your skin type.
+When in doubt, talk to your dermatologist or a skin-care specialist.

-You’re at the home stretch!
-After cleansing and smoothing on your favorite serums, it’s time to hydrate your skin.
-“The skin can lose a lot of water while you sleep,” Dr. Engelman says, “So I like to use hydrating products that are specifically formulated for overnight use, like an overnight mask.”
-No matter what formula you use—think: a gel hydrator, a rich cream, or an overnight mask—moisturizing the skin is an absolute must for me.
-With so many formulations out there that can target specific skin types and concerns at every price point, there’s bound to be a moisturizer-match out there for you.
-To lend a helping hand, we’re sharing four night creams for every budget, here!
+After cleansing, exfoliating and applying your favorite serums, it’s time to hydrate your skin.
+“The skin can lose a lot of water while you sleep,” Dr. Engelman says, “So, I like to use hydrating products that are specifically formulated for overnight use, like an overnight mask.”
+With so many product formulations out there designed to target specific skin types and concerns at every price point, there’s bound to be a moisturizer match for you.